 Extend Stays as Needed

 Send a stay extension for any extra days that your Rover dog may need to stay with you.
-Remember, only stays booked through Rover qualify for premium insurance and 24/7 support—so protect dogs in your care by extending the stay.
+Remember, only stays booked through Rover qualify for the Rover Guarantee and 24/7 support—so protect dogs in your care by extending the stay.

 A dog’s feet, legs, and belly may pick up deicers, antifreeze, or other chemicals that could be toxic.
 When you come inside from a walk, wipe down the dog’s feet, legs, and belly to keep them happy and healthy.